BenedeckChavez/Blogster/README.md

 # AdvancedNodeStarter

-Starting project for a course on Advanced Node @ Udemy
+Complete project for a course on Advanced Node @ Udemy

+To run the code is needed to install dependencies with npm install